 - Systems with procedures that assure the quality of every aspect of the trial should be implemented.
 The ICH GCP addendum emphasizes that aspects of the trial that are essential to ensure human subject protection and reliability of trial results should be the focus of such systems.
 In other works, these systems should be risk-based.

-These are top-level principles which need to be interpreted and translated into good clinical research practice, which can be a significant for biotech and specialty pharma innovators who are resource-constrained and often new to the clinical trial area.
+These are top-level principles which need to be interpreted and translated into good clinical research practice, which can be significant for biotech and specialty pharma innovators who are resource-constrained and often new to the clinical trial area.

 While a sponsor may transfer any or all of their extensive duties to a contract research organization (CRO), responsibility for the quality and integrity of a clinical trial ultimately lies with the sponsor.
 With the significant changes to the ICH GCP in the recent revision, all sponsor personnel and investigative sites with trial-related duties and functions should receive appropriate and timely training on the updates.